HandsomeJeff/neo-python-workshop/part2_neopy.md

 #### 3.4 Storage

-Next up, we have a program that remembers a given value, and makes changes to it.
+Next up, we have a program that always remembers.
+First, run `debugstorage on`.

+Then run jjjjj

+Note that `{needs_storage}` is set to `True`, because we want to store values on this contract.

+Take a look at the value here.
+It says 1.

+Run

 #### 3.5 Domain Name Service